jordisalvatella25/Undergraduate-Thesis-in-Physics/T_cell_expansion_in_3D/TCellExpansionOnActivatingSurface_Simulation/README.md

 # **T Cell Expansion On Activating Surface Simulation**

-This directory contains the **TCellExpansionInPorousMedium3D_Simulation**, designed to study **T Cell proliferation via contact-dependent activation, growth and mitosis within an adhesive porous medium surface**.
+This directory contains the **TCellExpansionOnActivatingSurface** simulation, designed to study **T Cell proliferation via contact-dependent activation, growth and mitosis on an adhesive surface**.

 ## **Modelling decisions**